 And for teenagers, unfortunately, insurance is expensive.
 Young new drivers are statistically more likely to have an accident than those with more experience, which means premiums are high.

 One of the best ways to keep costs down is to choose the right vehicle.
-To help out, we’ve compiled this list of the best first cars for teens if low-cost insurance is your top requirement.
+To help out, we’ve compiled a list of the best first cars for teens if low-cost insurance is your top requirement.
 These cars can be insured cheaply by us, whether you’re still learning to drive or you’ve recently passed – call us for our best quotes.

 The Fiat 500 is a staple for many teen drivers.
 This retro Italian car is plenty stylish – but don’t worry, there’s substance too.
 Introduced in 2008 and revamped in 2016, the Fiat 500 has won numerous awards for its performance, including European Car of the Year.
 Fun to drive and cheap to run, the 500 is a top choice for teenage drivers.